jrwoodwa/Masters-Data-Science-DS785-Capstone-VRP-mTSP/README.md

 # Masters-Data-Science-DS785-Capstone-VRP-mTSP

-This repository contains the code and resources for a DS785 Capstone Project, focusing on solving a manufacturing-styled Vehicle Routing Problem (VRP) or Multi-Traveling Salesman Problem (mTSP) using synthetic data, discrete event simulations, and mathematical optimization.
+This repository contains the code and resources for a DS785 Capstone Project at the University of Wisconsin's master's data science program.
+The project uses synthetic data, discrete event simulations, and mathematical optimization to solve a manufacturing-styled Vehicle Routing Problem (VRP) or Multi-Traveling Salesman Problem (mTSP).

 ## Abstract